flanagancd68/talmidimway/content/commentary/gospels/2022-01-07-beyond-the-jordan/index.en.markdown

 #### From the beginning of the creation, He made them male and female - Mark 10:6

 In Hebrew or Aramaic, Jesus would have said something like ְמְרֵאשִׁית  from the beginning" which is related to בְּרֵאשִׁית in the beginning" which is also the Hebrew name of the book we call Genesis.
-So, Jesus could just as well have said "as it is written in Genesis, He created them male and female.
-From this the sages came to an understanding that God's design for a marriage was one man and one woman, inseparable (the two shall become one flesh.
+So, Jesus could just as well have said "as it is written in Genesis, He created them male and female".

+Based on this statement in Genesis, the sages came to an understanding that God's design for a marriage was one man and one woman, inseparable (the two shall become one flesh.

 "Hardness of heart" certainly recalls God's description of Pharoah during the 10 plagues and the exodus.